 Experienced players circulated the ball more in SSG resulting in longer offensive sequences from the entire team, while the non-experienced participants performed faster offensive sequences with a predominance of individual actions (1).

 There is only limited evidence about the effect of fatigue on performance indicators.
-Fatigue that players appear towards the end of a game, which consequently leads to goal scoring by the opponent team (97).
-Fatigue affected soccer skills (66, 75) in footballers.
-The assumption was that pass accuracy is reduced, therefore ball possession and as a consequence the ability to control the match (and therefore performance).
+Fatigue that players appear towards the end of a game, which consequently leads to goal scoring by the opponent team (113).
+Fatigue affected soccer skills (79, 88) in footballers.
+The assumption was that most likely pass accuracy is reduced and therefore ball possession and therefore the ability to control the match (and therefore performance).

 Dead-ball situations can play a significant role in match outcome.
-For example up to ~36% of all goals were scored through set-pieces (95, 96).
+For example up to ~36% of all goals scored happened through set-pieces (110, 112).

 Performance (and therefore its indicators) needs to be considered with regards to several situational variables (such as quality of opponent, location of match, type of competition and game period).
-In addition, first goal and in general score-line and dismissals will also have an effect on performance.
-As a result, key performance index seemed to change during the game (22, 45, 87).
-It seems that teams need to develop a specific performance index (such as how to enter the attacking third) for a specific opponent, at a specific location, in a specific type of competition for a specific time during the match.
+In addition, first goal and in general score-line, dismissals will also have an effect.
+As a result, key performance index seemed to change during the game (27, 53, 100).

 Set pieces are very important and can decide about winning or loosing as well.
-Additionally, it seems warrant to scout the opponent and not only to research our own team (88).
+Additionally, it seems warrant to scout the opponent and not only to research your own team (101).

 2. Althoff, K., J. Kroiher, and E.M.
 Hennig, A soccer game analysis of two World Cups: playing behavior between elite female and male soccer players.
 Footwear Science, 2010.
 2(1): 51-56.